railroadmedia/soundslice/README.md

     2 — Allowed on any domain
     4 — Allowed on whitelist domains

-This package determines which integer to specify for the that option the following way:
+This package determines which integer to specify for the that (`embed_status`) option the following way:

 ```php
 $embedWhiteListOnly ?
 4 : ($embedGlobally ?
 2 : 1)